Shivastoic/Shivastoic/README.md

 # 👋 Hey, I’m Shiva Pandey

-I’m an **AI Engineer & Web Developer** passionate about building applications where **AI meets modern web technologies**.
+An **AI Engineer & Web Developer** passionate about building applications where **AI meets modern web technologies**.
 For me, development is not just about solving problems — it’s about exploring ideas and transforming them into **intelligent, interactive, and accessible experiences**.

 ---

 ## 🚀 What I Do
-- 🤖 Build **AI-integrated tools and RAG-based systems** that combine intelligence with usability.
+- 🤖 Build **AI-integrated tools and RAG-based systems with Modern and sleek Web Apps** that combine intelligence with usability.
 - 🌐 Develop **scalable web apps** using **Next.js, React, Tailwind CSS, and Appwrite**.
-- 🎮 Experiment with creative projects like **multiplayer games, AI Q&A platforms, and resume automation tools**.
+- 🎮 Experiment with creative projects like **Personal AI assistants, AI Q&A platforms, and AI automation tools**.
 - 🔬 Constantly explore the intersection of **AI, philosophy, and human potential**.

 ---

 ## 🏆 Highlights
-- Organized and participated in multiple **hackathons** (including **HackDiwas**), gaining hands-on experience in innovating under pressure and delivering impactful solutions.
+- Participated and won in multiple **hackathons** and also Organized several Hackathons (including **HackDiwas**), gaining hands-on experience in innovating under pressure and delivering impactful solutions.
-- Built **AI-powered interview tools, resume evaluators, and knowledge systems** that showcase my ability to merge **AI + Web Development** effectively.
+- Built **AI-powered tools, Beautiful Frontend Web Apps, and RAG systems** that showcase my ability to merge **AI + Web Development** effectively.
-- Strong background in **computer hardware** with a love for tinkering and experimenting.
+- Strong background in **computer science** with a love for tinkering and experimenting.

 ---